Search / Openings / Closings / Chef Shuffle / News

 Located in Shoreditch, east London, Bones comes courtesy of brothers Joss and Simeon Goodman who run The Grocery shop next door.
 The rotisserie takes center stage; otherwise it’s a mix of sharing dishes that include chickpeas and smoked morcilla with honey and paprika cured pork loin (£10); pan-fried salmon with fennel, capers, tomatoes and olives (£9); and Scottish and chorizo sourdough bruschetta with watercress (£8).
 You can wash it down with cocktails, beers and wine.
 Daily 7am to 1pm.
 Bones, 52 Kingsland Rd., London E2 8DP, 020-7033 9008.

-Nuno Mendes, chef at Viajante until the end of February, is not deserting London.
-Instead, he’s going to run the restaurant at André Balazs' new London hotel Chiltern Firehouse.
+Nuno Mendes, former chef at Viajante, did not desert London.
+Instead, he’s running the restaurant, Chiltern Firehouse, at André Balazs' upcoming London hotel Chiltern Street.
 As the name implies, it’s in a former fire station, a handsome red brick building that is something of a London landmark.
-The Grade-II listed building will be a boutique property, but what Mendes will provide has yet to be divulged.
-The hotel is meant to open in February, but it will probably be mid-March.
-Chiltern Firehouse, 1 Chiltern St., London W1U 7PA, no phone.
+Chiltern Firehouse, Chiltern Street, 1 Chiltern St., London W1U 7PA, 020-7073 7676.

 Russell Norman is known for Polpo and for the first Polpetto, which was above the French House in Soho until its closure over a year ago.
 Now he’s reopened the new Polpetto, still the London equivalent of a Venetian bacaro (Italian tapas) bar with Florence Knight cooking dishes for sharing.
 The place looks good and as if it had been there forever, and the dishes are of the kind that can land you a large bill if you really push the boat out.
 But there's enough flexibility in the menu and enough fans to keep the place jumping.
 Mon.-Sat. noon-11pm, Sun. and Bank Holidays noon-4pm.
 Polpetto, 11 Berwick St., London W1F 0PL, 020-7439 8627.